-- CPR Certification Course - Our next CPR and First Aid course will be held on September 26, 2015 at Station #65 from 9:00AM-12:00PM.
-Registration closes on September 24th.
+- CPR AED/First Aid Courses - Our next CPR and First Aid courses will be held on Saturday, October 17, 2015.
+Registration is required and closes on Thursday, October 15th at 5PM.
 For more information, please visit our CPR & Basic 1st Aid page.

 A Message from the Chief: